prometheusresearch/htsql/doc/introduction.rst

      /(school?exists(program))
        {name, avg(department.count(course?credits>3))}

-Each syntatic component of the HTSQL query is self-contained; when assembled, they form a cohesive translation of the business inquiry.
+Each syntactic component of the HTSQL query is self-contained; when assembled, they form a cohesive translation of the business inquiry.

-Show me this HTSQL!
+HTSQL in a Nutshell
 ===================

 HTSQL was designed from the ground up as a self-serve reporting tool for data analysts.
 With HTSQL, the easy stuff is truly easy; and, the complex stuff is easy too.

+In this section we introduce the fundamentals of HTSQL syntax and semantics.
+For a more incremental approach, please read the :doc:`tutorial`.

 Scalar Expressions
 ------------------